 WSJT-X | Linux | FT-991(A)

 Update: 1st October 2018 This page used to detail the set-up for WSPR.
 It has been expanded to cover WSJT-X in more detail with clarification for settings.
 The name of the page and the URI have been changed.
-I may add some details for FT8 as and when time allows.

 Update: 17th February 2019 After some experimentation with QSSTV (nothing sent/received at the time of writing) it became apparent that the settings for menu item 064 and 065 are wrong!
 Paul Turner G4IJE details the same problem I have seen with WSJT-X and the use of audio frequencies above 1500 Hz.
 I tested the theory against my Marconi Instruments 2945 in SSB mode.
 Setting a transmit frequency on DATA-USB with an external 1 kHz test-tone (via the FT-991(A) in-built sound card), with both 064 and 065 set to 1500 Hz, does not affect the SSB signal.
 The 2945 agreed there was a correct test-tone of 1 kHz at the dial-frequency being tested.
 Leaving the menu items set to zero appears to drive the upper audio frequency response straight into the filters.
 Setting 1500 Hz appears to be a good mid-band compromise.